 Kids can accumulate a staggering amount of toys and doodads.
 Help them sort through what they can donate: They'll learn the value of decluttering, helping others, and taking care of a house.
 Also: less stuff.

-“The benefit for parents is that they can spend more quality time with their children because they aren’t spending all of their time cleaning and organizing,” says Alyssa Trosclair, a professional organizer with Centsibly Organized.
+"The benefit for parents is that they can spend more quality time with their children because they aren't spending all of their time cleaning and organizing," says Alyssa Trosclair, a professional organizer with Emend.

 Hit the Undersides of Tables, Counters

-Wipe off the bottoms of high-chair trays, the dining table, and the underside of countertops ledges, where sticky stuff often festers, missed during daily wipe-downs — but easily accessible to tiny hands.
+Wipe off the bottoms of high-chair trays, the dining table, and the underside of countertops ledges.
+Sticky stuff often festers there, missed during daily wipe-downs — but easily accessible to tiny hands.